In this article, we will look at 10 winter fitness tips that will help you to stay in shape, regardless of the temperature.

 It’s important that we stay active all year, not just during the months we want to hit the beach.
 Most of us tend to eat more high-carb and comfort foods when the temperature drops.
 By counteracting this with exercise, we can indulge in the occasional treat, without piling on the pounds.

-Sticking to a fitness regiment throughout autumn and winter will also help you beat seasonal blues.
+Sticking to a fitness regimen throughout autumn and winter will also help you beat seasonal blues.
 And, when warmer weather returns, you will be bikini-ready at a moment’s notice.

 1. Run against the wind